Material Safety Data Sheet for 1,6-Dibromohexane

 Stability and Reactivity

-Stability: Stable under recommended storage and handling conditions
+Chemical Stability: Stable under recommended storage conditions, decomposes on prolonged exposure to air and light

-Conditions to Avoid: Heat, flames, sparks, exposure to moisture
+Conditions to Avoid: Excessive heat, flames, ignition sources, exposure to sunlight

 Toxicological Information